boylede/vh_reader/README.md

 I wanted to take a look at these files and see what is in them, and get a better understanding of how the game works and how it thinks about the various entities within.
 What better way to do that then go directly to the source and see what data it is writing.
 Reverse engineering the entire game would likely be too big a task for me but looking at some savegame files should be more realistic, especially if they are not intentionally obfuscated too much.

 # First look
 In this case, the file format turns out to be relatively simple and easy to read.
 Not too much foreknowledge is needed and the game is currently very permissive in what it will accept from the file.
-Currently it doesn’t even deny files with invalid crc checks, which is really good for me because trying to figure out what specific algorithm, parameters, and range of input data used might have been so time consuming I might have lost motivation early.
+Currently it doesn’t even deny files with invalid hashes, which is really good for me because trying to figure out what specific algorithm, parameters, and range of input data used might have been so time consuming I might have lost motivation early.

 Scrolling through a file for the first time I immediately see there are three sections with different data cadence and byte value ranges.